tangentially/gryphon-scan/README.md

 ------------------------------------------

 ## Pont clouds misalignment
 Still investigating.
-As workaround try to keep things symmetrical:
+As general workaround try to keep things symmetrical/parallel/perpendicular.

+### Lasers
+For Gryphon Scan laser planes position and tilt does not affect on point cloud misalignment.
+During some tests i move lasers left-right, back-front, tilt, slightly change focus etc and this does not cause any noticible point clouds misalignment.
+I plan to do more investigations later.

+~~- laser to camera distance should be equival~~
+~~- laser lines should be vertical~~
+~~- laser lines should cross at platform center~~

+### Platform
-- platform calibration is the most critical.
-Try to put pattern in the middle of turntable for better calibration results.
+Platform calibration is the most critical.
+- to get better platform calibration put pattern in the middle of turntable.
 - platform center should be in the middle of horizontal axis of camera image
 - platform rotation axis should be vertical in camera image and parallel to image plane
 - platform should be perpendicular to rotation axis
-~~- laser to camera distance should be equival~~
-~~- laser lines should be vertical~~
-~~- laser lines should cross at platform center~~

-**Upd 1.**
- - For Gryphon Scan laser planes position and tilt does not affect point cloud misalignment.
-During some tests i move lasers left-right back-front tilt etc and this does not cause point clouds misalignment.
- - Platform extrinsics is critical.
-Experiments amount is not enough to be sure but it seems platform calibration with pattern in the middle of the platform produces better results.
+_Here is how platform offset vector affect the clouds alignment:_

+#### Change X value
+The X coordinate (horizontal) mostly affect clouds scaling artifacts

+![][platform-offset-x] ![][platform-offset-X]

+#### Change Y value
+The Y coordinate (vertical) mostly affect general position of mesh on the vertical axis

+#### Change Z value
+The Z coordinate (depth) mostly affect clouds rotation artifacts

+![][platform-offset-z] ![][platform-offset-Z]

+[platform-offset-x]: doc/images/platform_offset_x-.png
+[platform-offset-X]: doc/images/platform_offset_x+.png
+[platform-offset-z]: doc/images/platform_offset_z-.png
+[platform-offset-Z]: doc/images/platform_offset_z+.png

 ------------------------------------------